 A care manager is a professional who specializes in assisting older adults and their families in meeting long-term care arrangements.
-Alpert JFS’ case managers are all credentialed professionals with extensive experience working with adults, older adults and their families.
-Many of our professionals are also licensed as clinical social workers.
+Alpert JFS’ case managers are all credentialed professionals with extensive experience; many of them are also licensed clinical social workers (LCSW).

 FREQUENTLY ASKED QUESTIONS

 Care management is needed when an adult is faced with decreased capacity to function, due to complications of ageing, illness, disability, altered cognitive status, and/or loss of social supports.
 Care managers provide caregivers with assistance, especially when they are out-of-state and not available to provide direct care due to other obligations.
 Assistance with decision-making, issues with problem-solving, family conflict, relocation, hospitalizations and monitoring for significant changes are often the reasons why families initiate case management services.